Check that input signal has specified resolution

 Specify the resolution that the input signal must have.

 Clearing this check box disables the Check Input Resolution block, that is, causes the model to behave as if the block did not exist.
-The Model Verification block enabling setting on the All Parameters tab in the Configuration Parameters dialog box allows you to enable or disable all model verification blocks in a model, including Check Input Resolution blocks, regardless of the setting of this option.
+The Model Verification block enabling setting in the Configuration Parameters dialog box allows you to enable or disable all model verification blocks in a model, including Check Input Resolution blocks, regardless of the setting of this option.

 Specify a MATLAB® expression to evaluate when the assertion fails.
 Because the expression is evaluated in the MATLAB workspace, define all variables used in the expression in that workspace.

-Selecting this check box causes the Check Input Resolution block to halt the simulation when the block's output is zero and display an error in the Diagnostic Viewer.
-Otherwise, the block displays a warning message in the MATLAB Command Window and continues the simulation.
+Selecting this check box causes the Check Input Resolution block to halt the simulation when the block's output is zero and the Simulink software displays an error.
+Otherwise, the Simulink software displays a warning and continues the simulation.

 Inherited from driving block